 When Eleanor Roosevelt first laid eyes on Iguassu Falls, she is famously said to have uttered, “Poor Niagara!”
 It’s easy to understand what overwhelmed the First Lady.
 This torrent of water separating Brazil and Argentina plunges over 200-foot-high cliffs in a roaring fury of water.
 (In fact, Iguassu translates roughly from the local Guarani into “great water.”)
 Judging from Ms. Roosevelt’s reaction, you’ll want to extend your expedition to view Brazil’s other breathtaking natural wonder.
 Explore the cataracts from both countries, getting as close to the falls as the spraying mist allows.
 Join us on this thrilling adventure!

 Depart the U.S. on an overnight flight to Rio de Janeiro.
 Or, depart earlier for a thrilling pre-trip extension to Iguassu Falls.

 Arrive in Rio

 Welcome to Rio!
+If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with your hotel transfer.
 One of South America’s most thrilling and sophisticated cities, Brazil’s capital enjoys a breathtaking setting, ringed by long crescent beaches and towering monolithic mountains.
 No other city compares.
 This afternoon, get acquainted with Rio on a city tour.
-Cultural Discovery: You’ll conclude your day over a hearty Welcome Dinner at a typical churrascaria, a classic steakhouse for which Brazil is known.
+You’ll conclude your day over a hearty Welcome Dinner at a typical churrascaria, a classic steakhouse for which Brazil is known.

 Get an insider’s samba lesson and explore on your own